Standard Operating Procedures

 Acrobat Reader 5.0 or higher is needed to view pdf files on this page.
 Click on the Icon to download the latest reader.

 Lakes are valued for the multiple benefits they provide to the public, including recreational boating, fishing, drinking water, and aesthetic enjoyment.
-The Division of Water Quality seeks to protect these waters through monitoring, pollution prevention and control, restoration, and public education activities.
+The Division of Water Resources seeks to protect these waters through monitoring, pollution prevention and control, restoration, and public education activities.
 The Ambient Lakes Monitoring Program (ALMP) originated under EPA's Clean Lakes Program and is designed to identify long-term trends of lakes and reservoirs across North Carolina.
 The water quality data collected is used to calculate the state of nutrient enrichment (trophic state) and determine if lakes meet their designated use.

 Ambient Lake Monitoring Locations

-ISU samples approximately 160 lakes on 5-year rotating basin schedule.
+ISB samples approximately 160 lakes on 5-year rotating basin schedule.
 Lake stations are located statewide.

 • Monitoring is performed monthly during the summer (May through September).